Cglobemaps/Folium_Location_Map/README.md

 # Requirements

-0 Jupyter
+- Jupyter
-0 Python
+- Python
-0 folium
+- folium
-0 geopandas
-0 pandas
-0 numpy
+- geopandas (not used in current script)
+- pandas (not used in current script)
+- numpy (not used in current script)
-0 geocoder
+- geocoder

+#Usage

+This script does not have any special purpose besides showing the IP address location on a Folium map.